 2.1 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.2 The Order constitutes an offer by the Customer to purchase the Goods in accordance with these Conditions.
-The Customer is responsible for ensuring that the terms of the Order are complete
+2.2 The Order constitutes an offer by the Customer to purchase the Goods and/or Services in accordance with these Conditions.
+The Customer shall be solely responsible for its selection of Goods and/or Services to be supplied and shall be responsible for ensuring that the terms of the Order and any information it provides to the Supplier in connection with the Order are in each case complete and accurate.

-3.2 The Supplier reserves the right to amend the specification of the Goods if required by any applicable statutory or regulatory requirements.
+3.2 The Supplier reserves the right to amend the Goods Specification and/or Services if required by any applicable statutory or regulatory requirements or if the amendment will not materially affect the nature or quality of the Goods and/or Services.

 4.1 The Supplier shall ensure that:

-(a) each delivery of the Goods is accompanied by a delivery note which shows the date of the Order, all relevant Customer and Supplier reference numbers, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Order is being delivered by instalments, the outstanding balance of Goods remaining to be delivered; and
+(a) each delivery of the Goods and/or Services is accompanied by a delivery note which shows the date of the Order, all relevant Customer and Supplier reference numbers, the type and quantity and relevant details of the Goods or Services (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Order is being delivered by instalments, the outstanding balance of Goods and/or Services remaining to be delivered; and

 (b) if the Supplier requires the Customer to return any packaging materials to the Supplier, that fact is clearly stated on the delivery note.

-The Customer shall make any such packaging materials available for collection at such times as the Supplier shall reasonably request.
+4.2 If the Supplier indicates that any packaging materials must be returned in accordance with clause 4.1(b), the Customer shall make all such packaging materials available for collection by the Supplier at such times as the Supplier shall reasonably request.
 Returns of packaging materials shall be at the Supplier’s expense.

-4.2 The Supplier shall deliver the Goods to the location set out in the Order or such other location as the parties may agree (Delivery Location) at any time after the Supplier notifies the Customer that the Goods are ready.
+4.3 The Supplier shall deliver the Goods and/or provide the Services at the location set out in the Order (Delivery Location) at any time after the Supplier notifies the Customer that the Goods and/or Services are ready for supply.

-4.6 If the Customer fails to take delivery of the Goods within three Business Days of the Supplier notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or the Supplier’s failure to comply with its obligations under the Contract:
+4.10 If the Customer fails to take delivery of the Goods on the due date for delivery or, if delivery is by courier, within three Business Days of the Supplier attempting delivery and/or notifying the Customer that the Goods are ready, then, except where such failure or delay is caused by a Force Majeure Event or the Supplier’s failure to comply with its obligations under the Contract:

-4.8 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
+4.12 The Supplier may deliver the Goods and Services by instalments, which shall be invoiced and paid for separately in accordance with clause 7.6.
 Each instalment shall constitute a separate Contract.
 Any delay in delivery or defect in an instalment shall not entitle the Customer to cancel any other instalment.

 (a) in the case of semen and embryos, they are natural products and there is no test that can determine fertility or viability in utero so the Supplier cannot and does not warrant or represent that any semen or embryo: